WangZesen/Regularized-DROT/README.md

 | GLDROT (ours) | - | `1e-3` | 0.0619 | 0.0475 | 0.0771 | **0.0576** | 0.0262 | 0.182 |
 | GLDROT (ours) | - | `5e-3` | **0.0384** | 0.0306 | 0.0474 | 0.0879 | 0.0358 | 0.274 |

+- GLSK: Group-lasso regularized Sinkhorn's algorithm [[2](#references)].
+The GPU implementation is available in [POT](https://pythonot.github.io/gen_modules/ot.da.html#ot.da.sinkhorn_l1l2_gl).
+- GLDROT: Our method.

+The results are presented in the table above, in which it is clear that our method consistently outperforms the alternative methods, both in terms of adaptation quality, but also time to reach convergence

 ## Folder Structure